 Skin priming is of utmost importance in skin types 4-6.
 Lack of or too much too quickly can be detrimental to achieving skin goals.
 Black skin can be extremely sensitive and is the most reactive of all skin types.

 Skin priming allows the skin to prepare for exfoliative and regenerative treatments.
 This process will prevent the skin from experiencing ‘shock’ when such treatments are performed.
 Too much, too soon can cause irritation which leads to inflammation and subsequently hyperpigmentation.
 It’s possible to end up on a vicious cycle of uneven skin tone.

 Skin priming is easy.
-2-3 weeks before a regenerative treatment we shake up our skin kit to include a targeted cleanser, moisturiser, serum and exfoliator.
-An aesthetic therapist can aid in product selection to allow the best possible results from aesthetic treatments.
+2-3 weeks before a regenerative treatment we include a targeted cleanser, moisturiser, serum and exfoliator to our skin kit.
+An aesthetic therapist can aid in product selection which will ensure the best possible results from aesthetic treatments.

 Treatment of hyperpigmentation is progressive.
-Skin priming should continue for the duration of any professional treatments to see the greatest result.
+Skin priming should continue for the duration of any professional treatments.
 We prep before and keep up the skin routine following each treatment which is usually performed every 4-6 weeks over a course of 3-6 treatments.

 Skin priming is good practice for all skin type.
 It is especially important for deeper skins due to the higher reactivity of the skin.
 To get a better understanding of the products we should be using, take a look at a guide to cosmeceuticals and skincare products.

 i) Skincare products for the treatment of hyperpigmentation in dark skin

 Mesoestetic De-pigmentation Skin Preparation Kit

 Used for 2 weeks in preparation for a chemical peel treatment.

 - Optimises your results.